Morgul/rpgdice/Readme.md

 ## Opinionated

 There is a semi-formal [dice notation][] floating around.
-I personally find it's syntax clunky, difficult to use, and nearly impossible to extend.
+I personally find its syntax clunky, difficult to use, and nearly impossible to extend.
 Instead, I've created a syntax that is, in essence, mathematical operations, plus functions,  variables, and `XdY` syntax.
 I feel my version is easy enough to learn for veterans and newbies alike, while leveraging some basic programing concepts, like the [principal of least surprise][pola].